Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Benchmark Principles

-Finally, five test sets, $\{\mathcal{D}_{\text{test}}^{d_k}\}_{k=1}^5$, were constructed by sampling 80 problems each from the remaining data, which were binned according to increasing semantic distance $d_k$ from the $\mathcal{D}_{\text{core}}$ centroid. \begin{Hypothesis}[title=Hypothesis 1: Localized Training Leads to Brittle Generalization and Performance Inversion] We hypothesize that skills learned on a narrow distribution are brittle and fail to generalize to out-of-distribution (OOD) data.
-We measure this by analyzing the performance gain of the specialist model over the baseline, $\text{Gain}(k) \triangleq P(M_{\text{core}}, \mathcal{D}_{\text{test}}^{d_k}) - P(M_{base}, \mathcal{D}_{\text{test}}^{d_k})$, as a function of semantic distance $d_k$.
-This experiment tests for the existence of a performance inversion, a critical failure mode where the gain becomes negative for sufficiently distant data:
+Finally, five test sets, $\{\mathcal{D}_{\text{test}}^{d_k}\}_{k=1}^5$, were constructed by sampling 80 problems each from the remaining data, which were binned according to increasing semantic distance $d_k$ from the $\mathcal{D}_{\text{core}}$ centroid. \begin{Hypothesis}[title=Hypothesis 1: Optimization for Specific Distributions Induces Brittle Generalization] We hypothesize that optimizing for a specific distribution yields brittle heuristics rather than robust skills.
+While we expect strong performance on data matching the training distribution (simulating benchmark conditions), we predict a \textbf{Performance Inversion} on out-of-distribution (OOD) data.
+We measure the specialist's gain over the baseline, $\text{Gain}(k) \triangleq P(M_{\text{core}}, \mathcal{D}_{\text{test}}^{d_k}) - P(M_{base}, \mathcal{D}_{\text{test}}^{d_k})$, testing if the advantage vanishes and eventually reverses as semantic distance $d_k$ increases: